Best OKR Software 2026: 11 Tools for Goal Alignment and Performance

 Perdoo dashboard

-Perdoo is the tool I always recommend to executive teams who want to see, at a glance, how everything connects.
-I used it during a digital transformation project where we had 12 cross-functional teams working under three different strategic pillars.
+Perdoo is the tool I recommend to executive teams who want to see at a glance how everything connects.
+During a digital transformation project with 12 cross-functional teams working under three strategic pillars, Perdoo’s Strategy Map feature made alignment visible in a way nothing else could.

 Pros:

-• Strategy Maps let organizations visualize goal alignment from the company level down to individuals on a single page.
+• Strategy Maps visualize goal alignment from company level to individual on one page

-• The platform provides regular prompts to encourage weekly check-ins and confidence ratings for each OKR.
+• Regular prompts for weekly check-ins and confidence ratings

-• Templates for marketing, product, and people teams ensure fast adoption with minimal coaching.
+• Templates for marketing, product, and people teams for fast adoption

 Cons: